andytumelty/linux-sysadmin-interview-questions/README.md

 * How do you stop a DDoS attack?
 * How can you see content of an ip packet?
 * What is IPoAC (RFC 1149)?
+* What information is in an IP header?
+* What information is in a TCP header?
+* How can you check the bandwidth on a linux server?
+* What "netns" feature of "ip" package is used for?
+Briefly explain the mechanism of it's work.
+How FreeBSD analog of this is called?

 ####[[⬆]](#toc) <a name='mysql'>MySQL questions:</a>